Find out WHAT stops your shoppers from buying

 Here are a few crucial reasons why bringing wishlist recommendations may be helpful.

-The emails stay relevant and feature super specific content, making them easy to be viewed and understood.
+The emails stay nurturing, relevant and feature super specific content, making them easy to be viewed and understood.

 4 Best Practices to Elevate Your Product Recommendations

-1. Prioritize the kind of images you use
+1. Focus on the images you use

 Clear, engaging images of suggested products increase the chances of shoppers wanting to click and get onto the specific product pages.